ckan/ckan/doc/extensions/adding-custom-fields.rst

 ``ckanext-extrafields/ckanext/extrafields/templates/package/snippets/``.

 We need to override a few templates in order to get our custom field rendered.
-Firstly we need to remove the default custom field handling.
+A common option when using a custom schema is to remove the default custom field handling that allows arbitrary key/value pairs.
 Create a template file in our templates directory called ``package/snippets/package_metadata_fields.html`` containing